 The Ivory Prize and Innovations in Affordable Housing

-Kent Colton is a sought-after voice in housing policy.
+Ep.
+16 - Kent W. Colton is a sought-after voice in housing policy.
 As president of the Colton Housing Group and senior research fellow at the Harvard Joint Center for Housing Studies, he has a sweeping knowledge of the long effort to ensure all Americans have adequate and fair housing.

 - What it means for Fannie May and Freddie Mac to be fully owned by the government as opposed to being run by shareholders years ago

 - How the housing supply shortage is leading to hike in housing prices today and the expected consequences

 - The regulatory barriers that are stopping affordable housing from further developing

 - The existing interesting opportunities for young people to join the housing sector today

 - The state of the real estate market developments where opportunities lie

 Listen to acquire a deep understanding of the current housing issues and what the future holds.

 "Achieving change not only depends on innovation but also on finding common ground.
 We also have to figure out ways to work together.
 Whether it's at the local community level or when we are trying to establish policies."